pcmorenov/Disaster-Response-Pipelines/README.md

 - The file "disaster_categories.csv" has the classification labels of the messages.
 - The python file is where the information is extract, transform, clean and load in a SQLite database.

 3. models - This folder contains a python file "train_classifier.py" where is created a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories.
-Then the model was export to a picle file.
+Then the model was export to a pickle file.

 ## How to Run <a name="run"></a>